 However, unlike a credit card, using your debit card will not help you build up your credit score.
 Banks do not report debit card transactions to credit reporting agencies and as such you will not get the benefit of a credit score boost.

-Build a positive credit history and credit score
+Millennials should build up a positive credit history and credit score

 One of the main attractions for millennials to use a credit card is that it can really help improve your overall credit score.